-Here at the Daily Health we explore all these questions and more because like everyone else, when it comes to cancer, we are also looking for answers.
+Here at the Daily Health we explore all the information available – prevention, risk factors and treatments – as like everyone else, when it comes to cancer, we are also looking for the right answers.

 Skin cancer can be quite deceiving.
 It starts with a few extra innocent freckles… Or maybe that mole you've had for a while has started to change colour or shape… itching a bit...Read More